DarthDanAmesh/QwikDoQ/res/static/README.md

 No internet.

 1. Javascript + HTML/CSS
-2. Ollama3.2 Model for Embedding
+2. Ollama3.2 or qwen2:0.5b Model for Embedding
 3. FastApi + Python
 4. ChromaDb